SQLMesh macros

 that for each item number

-The basic example above is too simple to be useful.
+This basic example is too simple to be useful.
 Many uses of @EACH

 will involve using the values as one or both of a literal value and an identifier.